 A few generations ago, labor unions established good working conditions, benefits and other favorable goodies contributing to a strong middle class.
 The company owners and corporations were not necessarily pleased about adhering to the working class union's demands, so they worked to find ways around the established United State's labor laws.

 Companies got wise and started exploiting labor in countries where no such labor laws existed; along with exploitation of a lack of environmental protections, reckless business practices and/or other operating processes that the American people deem unethical.
 American jobs were outsourced, and factories further mechanized or dismantled, alleviating the need for so many burdensome laborers while lessening the corporate employee health benefit liability.
-A flood of naive and desperate illegal immigrants was allowed to entered the American labor market who have never heard of benefits and working for a lesser wage.
+A flood of naive and desperate illegal immigrants was allowed to enter the American labor market who have never heard of benefits and working for a lesser wage.
 A corporate policy of political payoffs whenever possible was established as such practices are usually cheaper than abiding by the law.
 Cutting full-time jobs into multiple part-time jobs, further alleviates the companies liability to provide health insurance.

 All of these company policies were justified in the name of lowering cost to remain competitive with companies operating in such a way that if their entire operations were held inside the United States would be deemed entirely illegal and inhumane; however no one is allowed to fully see these operations in action behind the great propaganda wall of China, only buy their goods.